aliazani/books/linux-tricks/lpic1.md

 * It's a seprate file

-* can't be use in different file systems and Link across filesystem
+* can't be use in different file systems and Link across filesystem( because of same incode)

 * Can not use hard link for directories